Drusiand/SPbSTU_2021_YesNoTGBot/README.md

 # Yes/No bot

-This is a telegramm bot client which is written on python with telegrammbotapi and server is written on python with django framework.
+This is a telegramm bot which is written on python with telegrammbotapi and server is written on python with django framework.
 Connection is provided with django rest framework.
-Server is hosted on heroku, client is accessible through telegramm as @YesNoGamesBot.
+Server is hosted on heroku so as the client which is accessible through telegramm as @YesNoGamesBot.
 The whole application is designed to show so called "yes/no games".

 ## Accessing application